mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/use-transport-rules-to-inspect-message-attachments-exchange-2013-help.md

 ## Data loss prevention policies and attachment transport rules

 To help you manage important business information in email, you can include any of the attachment-related conditions along with the rules of a data loss prevention (DLP) policy.
 For example, you might want to allow messages with passport numbers to be sent but only if the passport numbers are in a password-protected attachment.
-To accomplish this, do the following:
+To accomplish this, do the following steps:

 - Create a DLP policy that inspects mail for passport-related sensitive information.
 Learn more at [DLP procedures](dlp-procedures-exchange-2013-help.md).
 - Add the **Any attachment is password protected** exception in the **Except if...** transport rule area.
-- Define an action to take on mail that contains passport numbers that are not in the protected file.
+- Define an action to take on mail that contains passport numbers that aren't in the protected file.

 DLP policies and attachment-related conditions can help you enforce your business needs by defining those needs as transport rule conditions, exceptions, and actions.
 When you include the sensitive information inspection in a DLP policy, any attachments to messages are scanned for that information only.
-However, attachment-related conditions such as size or file type are not included until you add the conditions listed in this topic.
-DLP is not available with all versions of Exchange; learn more at [Data loss prevention](../ExchangeOnline/security-and-compliance/data-loss-prevention/data-loss-prevention.md).
+However, attachment-related conditions such as size or file type aren't included until you add the conditions listed in this topic.
+DLP isn't available with all versions of Exchange; learn more at [Data loss prevention](../ExchangeOnline/security-and-compliance/data-loss-prevention/data-loss-prevention.md).

 ## For more information